 Let’s now add labels and a licorice visual for residues surrounding the ligand.
 First, we need to select residues surrounding the ligand.
 For that, select the ligand and click on Biology menu > Select > Binding site and set the parameters as in the image below and click Ok.
 This will select the residues surrounding the currently selected ligand.

-You can save this selection in a group by clicking on the Current selection button in the Document view and choosing Create group from the context menu or on Home menu > Select > Group.
+You can save this selection in a group by clicking on the Current selection button in the Document view and clicking on Create group in the context menu or on Home menu > Select > Group.

 Let’s now add a licorice visual for these residues.
 While having these residues selected, go to the Visualization menu and click on the Licorice button – this will add a licorice visual model for the selected residues.